yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 Haskell handle parallel tasks perfectly.
 For example even better than node.js[^nodejstroll].

-Its type system gives the feeling of using an interpreted language.
+But contrary to `C` and `C++`, Haskell is a high level language.
-Haskell has many more great properties, one of the best being:
+One of the best property of Haskell being:

 > "If your program compile it will be very close to what the programmer intended".